-5. When CKE is driven low in Command Bus Training mode, the LPDDR4-SDRAM will change operation to the alternate FSP, i.e. non-active FSP programmed in the FSP-OP mode register.
+If the ODT_CA pad is bonded to Vss or floating, ODT_CA termination will never enable for that die. - 5.
+When CKE is driven low in Command Bus Training mode, the LPDDR4-SDRAM will change operation to the alternate FSP, i.e. the inverse of the FSP programmed in the FSP-OP mode register.

-Figure 103 - Entering Command Bus Training Mode and CA Training Pattern Input and Output
+Figure 103 - Exiting Command Bus Training Mode with Valid Command